9P9/Discord-QR-Token-Logger/README.md

 ![GitHub issues](https://img.shields.io/github/issues/9P9/Discord-QR-Token-Logger)
 ![GitHub pull requests](https://img.shields.io/github/issues-pr/9P9/Discord-QR-Token-Logger)

 A python script that generates a scam nitro QR code which can grab a victim's authentication token if scanned.
-Developed to show how social engineering is performed. **For Educational Purposes Only**.
+Developed to show how social engineering is performed.

 ![Capture d’écran 2022-08-27 172232](https://user-images.githubusercontent.com/38190847/187040712-92f4c796-c655-47a2-abb2-7f4519d1dab7.png)

 *If you're interested in knowing the powerlevel configuration to get this prompt, have a look at [this repo](https://github.com/billythegoat356/pystyle).*

+## Disclaimer
+- **For Educational Purposes Only**
+- We decline any responsability in case of misuse of this code.

 # Table of contents